Lysurus mokusin: Habitat and distribution

-Lysurus mokusin is saprobic, and grows solitarily or in small groups in forest litter, and wood chip mulch used in landscaping, and compost.
+Lysurus mokusin is saprobic growing solitarily or in small groups in forest litter and wood chip mulch used in landscaping as well as compost.
 Documented sightings of L. mokusin include Australasia, the Canary Islands, Korea, Japan, China (Fujian Province), and the Bonin Islands.
-The species was unknown in Europe until it was reported in Italy in 1979; it is considered an alien species in that continent.
+The species was unknown in Europe until it was reported in Italy in 1979; it is considered an alien species on that continent.
 In the United States, it has been collected from the states of California, Texas, Northeast Oklahoma and Washington, D.C.

-It was photographed in Frederick, Maryland on Sept 12, 2022.
+Uses

+This species is considered to be edible when still in the immature "egg" stage and is a delicacy in China.
+When mature, its foul odor would deter most individuals from attempting consumption.

+The fungus has been used medicinally in China as a remedy for ulcers.